 The main function of the Oireachtas is to make laws for Ireland.
 The Oireachtas also elects the Government and approves the funding of Government Departments.
 An important function of the Oireachtas is to hold the Government to account.

-The President is the head of State.
 As well as attending official functions, the President signs Bills into law.
 The President may decline to sign a Bill into law, however, this happens only in rare circumstances, for example, if the President, with the Council of State, deems a Bill to be unconstitutional.

 The current President is Michael D. Higgins.
 He is the ninth President of Ireland.
 President Higgins commenced his term on 11 November 2011 and was inaugurated for a second term in 2018.